kylephillips/favorites/readme.txt

 == Upgrade Notice ==

+= 1.2.0 =
+* Many enhancements and developer/theme features have been added.
+If page cache is enabled on your site, it may be beneficial to reset the cache.
+Some generated HTML elements are now output with data attributes that enable dynamic updates.
+If the cached HTML does not have these data attributes, errors may occur.

 = 1.1.3 =
 * Option added to hide loading indication on page load.
 By default, loading indication is turned off.
 To turn loading indication on, visit settings > favorites > display, and select the checkbox labeld "include loading indicator image on page load"